Our Mission, Vision, Values

-Our Mission is to collaboratively and compassionately advocate for social justice and serve marginalized families and young people that are impacted by poverty.
+Our mission is to advocate for social justice collaboratively and compassionately while serving marginalized people that are impacted by poverty and discrimination.

 Equity in Education

 We value partnerships with educators, families, and community-based organizations whose work reduces barriers for low-income, BIPOC, and other marginalized students.